-The purposepurposeaim of the Master’s programme in Systems, Control and Robotics is to equip students with the skills necessary tothe analyse, design and control complex technical systems.
-Such systems are key components in infrastructure and industry, andplay a host a wide array of functions in our daily lives.
+The purpose of the master’s programme in Systems, Control and Robotics is to equip students with the skills necessary to analyse, design and control complex technical systems.
+Such systems are key components in infrastructure and industry, and host a wide array of functions in our daily lives.
 Therefore, the successful integration of cutting-edge training in engineering with a balanced, holistic systems perspective will remain a crucial area of specialisation for the future.

-The Master’s programme is taught in English and involves team collaborations and projects emphasising the academic and cultural diversity of the field.
-The coursework is based around four areas of focus: Robotics and Autonomous Systems (AS), Networked Control Systems (NC), Systems and Control Theory (SC) and Electric Energy Systems (ES).
+The master’s programme involves team collaborations and projects emphasising the academic and cultural diversity of the field.
 Students will be able to incorporate and use KTH’s strong ties with research and industry leaders for their thesis project in the second year, providing them with excellent career opportunities.

-The Master's thesis project is typically carried out during the second half of the second year, upon completion of the necessary programme credits.
-The project may involve work in a relevant industry or in a department at KTH, and may be combined with course work.
-For students who wish to pursue a career in research, the thesis project offers an excellent opportunity to develop contacts and the skills necessaryeded to work within a research group; and for those wishing to go into industry, it serves as an important introduction and practical foundation for a career with a prospective employer.
+All students carry out a degree project, typically during the second half of the second year, upon completion of the necessary programme credits.
+The project may involve work in a relevant industry or in a department at KTH and may be combined with coursework.
+For students who wish to pursue a career in research, the thesis project offers an excellent opportunity to develop contacts and the skills necessary to work within a research group; and for those wishing to go into industry, it serves as an important introduction and practical foundation for a career with a prospective employer.

-A two-year Master’s degree in Systems, Control and Robotics rests on a core set of courses in systems and control and related subjects, and provides the opportunity to utilise a unique cross-section of courses from different disciplines – integrating, for example, Computer Science and Control Theory – to create a comprehensive education.
-As systems and control engineers require extensive training in the design and analysis of complex technical systems, this Master’s programme provides a strong foundation in both theory and practice.
-From advancements in health care and the vehicle industry, to providing a variety of important functions in all forms of manufacturing, a large variety of different system examples allow engineering students to combine several educational areas in new, innovative ways.
+A two-year master’s degree in Systems, Control and Robotics rests on a core set of courses in systems and control and related subjects and provides the opportunity to utilise a unique cross-section of courses from different disciplines – integrating, for example, Computer Science and Control Theory – in order to create a comprehensive education.
+As systems and control engineers require extensive training in the design and analysis of complex technical systems, this master’s programme provides a strong foundation in both theory and practice.
+From advancements in health care and the vehicle industry to providing a variety of important functions in all forms of manufacturing, a large variety of different system examples allow engineering students to combine several educational areas in new, innovative ways.